djspiewak/sbt-github-packages/README.md

 The `||` combinator allows you to configure multiple token sources which will be tried in order on first-read of the setting.

-Note that your CI server will need to set the `GITHUB_TOKEN` environment variable as well, as well as any collaborators on your project.
+Note that your CI server will need to set the `GITHUB_TOKEN` environment variable as well (if using the `Environment` token source), as well as any collaborators on your project.
 The environment-specific nature of these login credentials are a major part of why they are *not* just strings sitting in the `build.sbt` file.
 As an example, if you're using Travis, you can do something like the following:

 ```bash
 # in your .profile file